Importance, calculation and limitations of the Gross Domestic Product to evaluate the national economy

 Use in economic policies

-This indicator helps plan public spending, taxes, and measures to incentivize productive sectors and regulate the economy as needed.
+This indicator helps plan public spending, taxes and measures to incentivize productive sectors and regulate the economy as necessary.

-GDP also guides decisions on foreign investment and social programs, seeking to balance growth with social and environmental well-being.
+GDP also guides decisions about foreign investment and social programs, seeking to balance growth with social and environmental well-being.

 GDP, although important, does not fully reflect social well-being or the ecological impact of economic activity.

-This monetary indicator excludes relevant aspects such as quality of life, inequality, and environmental damage, limiting its overall view.
+This monetary indicator excludes relevant aspects such as quality of life, inequality and environmental damage, limiting its global vision.

 Therefore, it is necessary to complement GDP with other indices to better understand the social and environmental reality of a country.

-GDP does not measure social factors such as income distribution, citizen welfare, or quality of life of the population.
+GDP does not measure social factors such as income distribution, citizen well-being or quality of life of the population.

-It also does not account for the negative environmental impact generated by production, such as pollution or depletion of natural resources.
+Nor does it account for the negative environmental impact generated by production, such as pollution or depletion of natural resources.

-This allows serious problems to be hidden despite economic growth, affecting long-term sustainability.
+This means that serious problems can be hidden despite economic growth, affecting long-term sustainability.

-Thus, an increase in GDP does not guarantee improvements in social equity or in the conservation of the environment.
+Thus, an increase in GDP does not guarantee improvements in social equity or environmental conservation.

-The informal economy, which includes activities not officially registered, is excluded from the calculation of GDP.
+The informal economy, which includes activities not officially registered, is excluded from the GDP calculation.

 In many countries, this economy represents a significant part of employment and production, without being reflected in official statistics.